Aval Kanda Lokam

 Aval Kanda Lokam is a 1978 Indian Malayalam film, directed by M. Krishnan Nair (director) and produced by Sheriff.
 The film stars Jayan, K. P Ummer, Ravikumar, Seema and Padmapriya in the lead roles.
 The film has musical score by M. K. Arjunan.

 Raji is a doctor who sacrifices her love for her family friend Vinodh, after she realises that he is in love with Bindhu.
-When Bindhu suffers from psychological, retrogic hysteria, Vinodh has some doubts about her.
-Rajis Father asks Bindhus mother about her future life and she tells him about her shattered experiences.
+When Bindhu suffers from psychogenic hysteria, Vinodh has some doubts about her.
+Raji's father asks Bindhu's mother about her future, and she tells him about her shattered experiences.